-Due to the current insecure situation caused by the Corona pandemic and the restrictions as a consequence thereof, we are not able to start with the SalzburgerLand card season / sale as planned on May, 1st 2020.
-Unfortunately we had to postpone it for an indefinite period of time.
+Due to the current insecure situation caused by the Corona pandemic and the restrictions as a consequence thereof, we were not able to start with the SalzburgerLand card season / sale as planned on May, 1st 2020.
+We had to postpone the start to 1st of July 2020!

 We kindly ask you for your understanding and we wish you all the very best – stay healthy and positive to get through this challenging time!

 We hope to see you soon in the beautiful SalzburgerLand!

 The perfect holiday week with the SalzburgerLand Card